 Adding colour, texture or patterns to the outside of your home

 If you want to add some curb appeal to your home, then you might want to mix and match different textures and patterns in your siding to create a unique and different look in your home.
 For instance, just take a look at services such as www.Wildwoodroof.com and you’ll find that there are dozens of different finishes that look amazing and can even be practical as well.
 Depending on the style of home you’re after, you could completely change the look and feel of your home to make it seem more rustic, more modern or even contemporary.

-Even if you’re not interested in adding patterns or textures to your home, putting a splash of colour on the exterior of your home can be a great way to add a bit of extra flair.
-Take a read at this article from www.Smashingmagazine.com for a couple of examples of how colours can completely change the look and appeal of your home.
+Even if you’re not interested in adding patterns or textures to your home, putting a splash of color on the exterior of your home can be a great way to add a bit of extra flair.
+Take a read of this article from www.Smashingmagazine.com for a couple of examples of how colors can completely change the look and appeal of your home.
 Of course, you don’t need to read everything, but it’s a good idea to have some kind of information ready for your contractor if you want to make the entire process go more smoothly.

 Bringing the backyard into the front yard